balena-io/etcher/docs/PUBLISHING.md

 - [AWS CLI][aws-cli]

-Make sure you have the [AWS CLI tool][aws-cli] installed and configured to access resin.io's production or snapshot S3 bucket.
+Make sure you have the [AWS CLI tool][aws-cli] installed and configured to access resin.io's production or prerelease S3 bucket.

 Run the following command to publish all files for the current combination of _platform_ and _arch_ (building them if necessary):